fkondela/keywordtensor/README.md

 >
 > **Bringing your own model?** No problem!
 If you trained an ONNX model entirely outside of KeywordTensor, simply drop it into your folder, create a matching `your_model_config.json` file next to it with the parameters above, and the `.listen()` method will load and run your external model.

----

-## 🚀 Deployment Options

-The library is available in two variants on PyPI:

-- **`pip install keywordtensor`**
-  Installs the full training environment.
-Use this on your PC or Server to train your models.

-- **`pip install keywordtensor-edge`**
-  A lightweight runtime variant.
-It strips out heavy training dependencies (like `fastai`), providing only what is needed for real-time inference (`listen()`).
-Perfect for Raspberry Pi or IoT devices.